etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

         print(choice)

 Otherwise `enumerate <https://docs.python.org/3/library/functions.html#enumerate>`_
-the collection and run `for` loop over enumeration:
+the collection and run a `for` loop over the enumeration:

 .. code-block:: python